Office hours are:

 Building permits provide the means for Code Officials to protect the residents' health, safety, and welfare by reducing the potential hazards of unsafe construction.

-The building permit process helps to explain the requirements needed to fulfill the Twp. of Washington's local laws and ordinances.
+The building permit process helps to explain the requirements needed to fulfill both local and state laws.
 An application for a permit must be made before any construction or remodeling work begins.
 Building permits provide the Code Officials with the means to review the construction documents to ensure that minimum standards are met and appropriate materials are used.

 - New building/additions/renovations Demolitions